khusmann/khusmann.github.io/src/data/blog/2025/r-nested-development-packages.md

 These scripts and helpers can range from launchers for multiple development-mode mocked configurations of the project, to synthetic data generators, to complex deployment / publishing orchestration across multiple systems... the list goes on and on.

-In many other languages, this kind of project-specific tooling is often baked into the package manager itself (e.g. npm scripts for Node, Cargo tasks for Rust, etc.), making it easy to codify and share repeatable development workflows.
-In R, this layer tends to be more ad hoc.
+Many language ecosystems include first-class mechanisms for defining project-local development tasks (e.g., npm scripts for Node, Makefiles for C/C++), making it easy to automate and share common workflows.
+In R, by contrast, this layer is usually more ad hoc.

 For a while, I followed the golem approach of putting these scripts and helpers in R files in a `/dev` folder in my R project, but I quickly grew out of this for a number of reasons: